On this page

 - avoid attending OSHC and extra-curricular activities and excursions

-- avoid high risk settings or COVID Management Plan events
+- avoid high risk settings

 - avoid working across worksites unless an approved risk management plan is in place – for example rapid antigen testing